Essential Travel Tips for a Winter Road Trip in Canada

 Lots of windscreen washer fluid

-During 4700 kilometres of driving across Canada in winter, we used over 20 litres of windscreen (or windshield) washer fluid.
+On our big cross Canada road trip, we used over 20 litres of windscreen (or windshield) washer fluid.
+Yes, really!
 And that was in relatively good winter weather.

 With so much snow, ice, dirt and general grime splashing up on the windscreen, washer fluid is absolutely essential during winter road trips to keep clear visibility.
 There were times when we had to use it after every passing vehicle.